 This means you won’t get too much distortion or too heavy of a sound on your wave loop’s bottom end pitch, especially when you start processing the bassline of your synth.

 When used with a second oscillator, the noise oscillators allow you to design sounds with more or less noise.

-You can create sounds SINGULAR to your music taste.
+You can create awesome sounds SINGULAR to your music taste.

-For example, if you assigned an envelope to the FM synthesis amount knob of one oscillator, Serum will produce a distortion on your wave.
+For example, if you assign an envelope to the FM synthesis amount knob of one oscillator, Serum will produce a distortion on your wave.